youmad-app/youmad-shell/youmad-2.4/README.md

 ## Project status
 Refactoring and cleaning up YouMAD, in order to make it ready for self-hosting in a Docker image.

-The version 2.4 is now much more reliable than the monolithic 2.1.3, especially for album downloads.
-Download logic, metadata and configuration is a lot more solid.
-Only limited testing of playlist downloads, downloading playlist has less moving parts, not a lot that *could* break.
+The version 2.4 is now much more reliable than the monolithic 2.1.3, especially for *album downloads*.
+Download logic, metadata and configuration is a lot more solid, simplified, deduplicated and less reliant on fall-backs and corner cases.
+There's only been limited testing of playlist downloads, downloading playlist has less moving parts, not a lot that *could* break.

 ## Why no documentation for v.2.4?
 v.2.4 has no meaningful feature updates that relates to downloading albums.
 It's a stop-gap towards self-hosting in Docker.
 It's stable enough for general use.
 Unless 2.1.3 breaks, it's a whole lot easier to use that older version.